 I walked back into school after a long time.
 While it feels great to drive a car and have fancy ‘college’ conversations, it doesn’t beat meeting an old teacher and realising time never touched her one bit.
 Like every nostalgic semi grown adult, I smiled wisely at the children running around and decided those really were the days.

 First stop, the playground.
 That should have some great memories, right?
-Oh wait, that’s when I blurred out the memory of the awkward five year old who was too scared to ask for a turn at the swing.
+Oh wait, I blurred out the memory of the awkward five year old who was too scared to ask for a turn at the swing.
 Or the little girl who hated dressing like a boy in the play but just had to because some brat stole the part of the princess.
 Or the kid who squirmed in her seat all day because some jerk told her there was a ghost in the toilet.

 Next stop, my first set of classrooms.
 Oh look how tiny the benches were!
 Look how happy I used to be in my tiny uniform carrying my tiny bag with a tiny lunch box in it!
 Oh wait – that was us jogging through the memories.
 Slow down, you.
 Look what you’re conveniently ignoring – that kid was lost in a world of her own.
 It didn’t matter what the teacher was saying, she just stared into space.
-She was banished to the corner seat for staring at the window too much.
-That didn’t defeat her though – she just stared at the wall now.
+She was banished to the corner seat for staring out of the window too much.
+That didn’t defeat her though – she just stared at the wall.
 The real world made no sense.
 Why was lunch hour restricted to just the hour?
 What if she wasn’t hungry then?
 Why did she have to pay for chips?
 Wasn’t it enough that she asked for it?
 Her entire existence could be brought down to all of one question – “what?”

 Moving on – the middle school kid had terrible hair.
 She wasn’t very coordinated.
 She once wore two right shoes and spent the whole day wondering why her left foot felt weird.
 She wasn’t good at any sport.
 She had just gotten close to a few people and she didn’t need a running race to ruin everything.

 boys other girls in hushed giggles – and these thoughts always leave me smiling.
 But when people shove these memories in my face and go on about how nothing today can compare to the fairy tale that was our younger years, I say this much.
 Really walk down that lane.
 I did, and I saw all my phases – from my “nobody is smart enough to talk to me because I read a lot” phase to my “please talk to me, I swear I’m nice” phase.
 And I’m glad I grew up.
-I’m glad I learnt to speak up for myself, stopped being a pretentious twit, learnt how to talk to a guy without blushing, and got a phone that can give me directions (let’s face it, I will always lose my way).
+I’m glad I learnt to speak up for myself, stopped being so pretentious, talked to a guy without blushing, and got a phone that can give me directions (let’s face it, I will always lose my way).
 Is it hard to be older?
 Yes it is.
 But it wasn’t a bed of roses to be a kid either and we got past that, didn’t we?

 So here’s to taking the occasional glance at the blurry happy past but not using it as an excuse to whine about the present.